African wild dog: Admixture with the dhole

 The African wild dog has 78 chromosomes, the same number as those of species in the genus Canis.
 In 2018 whole genome sequencing was used to compare the dhole (Cuon alpinus) with the African wild dog.
-There was strong evidence of ancient genetic admixture between the two species.
-Today their ranges are remote from each other; however during the Pleistocene era the dhole could be found as far west as Europe.
+Strong evidence was found of ancient genetic admixture between the two species.
+Today, their ranges are remote from each other, but during the Pleistocene era, the dhole could be found as far west as Europe.
 The study proposes that the dhole's distribution may have once included the Middle East, from where it may have admixed with the African wild dog in North Africa.
-However, there is no evidence of the dhole having existed in the Middle East or North Africa.
+However, no evidence has been found of the dhole having existed in the Middle East or North Africa.

 Subspecies

-As of 2005, five subspecies are recognised by MSW3:
+As of 2005, five subspecies are recognised by Mammal Species of the World: